rupalisahu-17/WEB_PROJECTS/README.md

-# WEB_PROJECTS
+# LANDING_PAGE
-I developed these projects using HTML, CSS and JAVASCRIPT.
+I developed these projects using HTML, CSS.